edu@uvm — a Signature Staff Development Event

-BRETT NEAL is a Trainer in HRS Learning Services, where his focus is on developing and delivering technology/application training for staff.
+BRETT NEAL is focused on developing and delivering technology/application training for staff.
 Before joining UVM, Brett worked in corporate Learning and Development for over 20 years, in industries that included Hospitality, Life Sciences, Telecommunications, Consulting and Wholesale Food Distribution.
 He has created and conducted training globally, and has focused on assessing employee and organizational needs and developing effective programs that improve employee skills and performance.
-Brett is a Lean Six Sigma Black Belt and a certified Training Generalist.
+Brett is an ATD Master Trainer and a Lean Six Sigma Black Belt.

 DONNA MARTIN is a member of the HRS Research and Analysis Team and has 15 years of experience in classification at UVM.

 EMMA SWIFT is a member of the International Student Services team in the Office of International Education.
 She is interested in issues of acculturation, immigration, student development, cross-cultural communication, and helping international students create enriching and meaningful experiences during their time in the USA.